What do recruiters really want in 2026, and how should career centers coach students differently?

 Also Read: AI in Career Services: Benefits, Limits, and Ethical Best Practices

-How can career advisors teach recruiter expectations effectively?
+How can career advisors teach students what recruiters actually look for?

 Actionable Tactics: